 The financial information in the Statement of Net Assets on page 1 reflects the District's assets, liabilities, and net assets.
-The Statement of Activities on page 2 presents the information about the District's operations.
+The Statement of Activities on page 2 presents the information about the District's operational activities.
 Over time, increases or decreases in net assets may serve as a useful indicator of whether the District's financial position is improving or regressing.
-The following tables present summaries of the District's net assets and the changes in net assets for the years ended June 30, 2010 and 2009.
+The following tables present summaries of the District's net assets and the changes in net assets for the years ended June 30, 2011 and 2010.